sunrise-php/docs/docs/cookbook/api-endpoint-for-creating-user.md

 # API Endpoint for Creating a User :id=top

-This is a demonstration example and does not include storage logic—it only provides a starting point.
+This example doesn't include storage logic—it only provides a starting point.

-First, create a DTO that represents data expected from the client.
+First, create a DTO that defines the expected client data.

-> Refer to the [Hydrator Annotation Reference](/docs/reference/hydrator-annotations.md) to learn about additional hydrator features.
+> Refer to the [Hydrator Annotation Reference](/docs/reference/hydrator-annotations.md) to learn about additional [hydrator](/docs/packages/sunrise/hydrator/) features.

-> Refer to the [Type Conversion Reference](/docs/reference/type-conversion.md) to learn how the hydrator handles types.
+> Refer to the [Type Conversion Reference](/docs/reference/type-conversion.md) to learn how the [hydrator](/docs/packages/sunrise/hydrator/) handles types.

 ```php
 declare(strict_types=1);